 by Andrea Wulf

-This year marked the 250th anniversary of the birth of Alexander von Humboldt (1769–1859), one of the most brilliant scientists to ever live and the most famous scientist of his age.
-To explore his legacy, award-winning author Andrea Wulf (The Invention of Nature) gave the Lynn Day Lectureship in Forest and Conservation History on Tuesday, October 1st at 6:30 pm.
+The year 2019 marked the 250th anniversary of the birth of Alexander von Humboldt (1769–1859), one of the most brilliant scientists to ever live and the most famous scientist of his age.
+To explore his legacy, award-winning author Andrea Wulf (The Invention of Nature) gave the Lynn Day Lectureship in Forest and Conservation History on Tuesday, October 1st.
 You can watch the lecture video through our YouTube channel by following this link.